Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 To exclude an increase in the hormone due to these random effects, it is advisable to measure the indicator at least twice on different days.

-The norm of prolactin in women is 40-530 mU / l, and in men - 53-400 mU / l.
-In some periods of women, the level of the hormone rises significantly.
+The norm for prolactin in women is 40–530 mU/l, and in men - 53–400 mU/l.
+During some periods of women, the level of the hormone increases significantly.

-The reasons for the increase in the hormone are normal pregnancy, childbirth and breastfeeding.
-Why are prolactin measurements not recommended during these periods?
-This is due to the fact that the standards for these groups of patients have not been approved.
+The normal reasons for an increase in the hormone are pregnancy, childbirth and breastfeeding.
+Why is prolactin measurement not recommended during these periods?
+This is due to the fact that standards for these patient groups have not been approved.

 Signs of elevated prolactin levels

-Symptoms of an increase in prolactin are detected at a hormone level of 1000 mU / l.
+Symptoms of increased prolactin are detected when the hormone level is from 1000 mU/l.

 Signs of high blood hormone: